-- Up to 1 1/2 hours no break
+• Up to 1 1⁄2 hours no break

-- 1 1/2 to 2 hours 10-minute break
+1 1⁄2 to 2 hours

-- 2 or more hours 20-minute break
+2 or more hours

+20-minute break

 The instructor should decide what time in the class period is best and most convenient for scheduling a break.
-From a learning perspective, it is better to have a break partway through a class period, than to go without the break in order to dismiss the class early.
+From a learning perspective, it is better to have a break partway through a class period, than to go without the break in order to dismiss class early.